sneshyba/pypchem/README.md

 *Launching the VM as a detached process*
 This is based on https://superuser.com/questions/135498/run-virtualbox-in-background-without-a-window.
-After logging on to the host, cd to the folder that contains the .vdi, and issue this command (here, assuming pchem.vdi):
+After logging on to the host, cd to the folder that contains the .vdi, and issue this command (here, assuming coursename.vdi):

-	VBoxHeadless --startvm pchem &
+	VBoxHeadless --startvm coursename &

-The "&" makes this a detached process, so one can log off th host and the VM will keep running.
+The "&" makes this a detached process, so one can log off the host and the VM will keep running.

 *Shutting down a detached VM*
 If Jupyterhub is running, then log on to it, open a terminal window from there, and say